SergeiShtepa/linux/Documentation/admin-guide/device-mapper/remap_and_filter.rst

  * dm-flakey,
  * dm-verity.

-In the new version, they are will be able to change the behavior of any existing block device, without creating a new one.
+In the new version, they will be able to change the behavior of any existing block device, without creating a new one.